pronamic/wp-pronamic-google-maps/readme.txt

 		'label' => 'M'
 	));

+If you don't want to display the [GEO microformat](http://microformats.org/wiki/geo) with the latitude and longitude information you should add the folowing line off CSS to your stylesheet file (style.css):

+	.pgm .geo { display: none; }

 == Screenshots ==

+1. The Google Maps widget

-1. The configuration panel of the Pronamic Google Maps plugin.
+2. The configuration panel of the Pronamic Google Maps plugin.
 Within this panel you can easily activate the Google Maps functionality for the registered post types.

-2. The metabox where you can easily manage the GEO meta data.
+3. The metabox where you can easily manage the GEO meta data.

 == Changelog ==

-= 1.3.1 =
+= 1.4
 *	Fixed bug dynamic map fixed width and height (thanks to [Joost Baaij](http://www.spacebabies.nl/))
+*	Added Google Maps widget
+*	Add JavaScripts with the [wp_enqueue_script function](http://codex.wordpress.org/Function_Reference/wp_enqueue_script)
+*	[GEO microformat](http://microformats.org/wiki/geo) added.
+You should add the folowing CSS code to your stylesheet if you don't want to display the GEO microformat.
+		.pgm .geo { display: none; }

 = 1.3 =
 *	Fixed a bug dynamic maps didn't show up (thanks to ThomasBuxo)